tomologic/docker-bumpversion/README.md

 Git tag
 -------
-You can also let bumpversion make a tag and a commit:
+You can also let bumpversion make a tag:
 ```
 docker run -v $PWD:/src \
            -w /src \